tolauwae/phd-thesis/src/remote/remote.typ

 ```,))

 #[
-#let imports = [@lst.program.0:1]
+#let imports = "lst.program.0:1"
-#let until = [@lst.program.0:3]
+#let until   = "lst.program.0:3"
-#let main = [@lst.program.0:10]
+#let main    = "lst.program.0:10"
-#let wifi = [@lst.program.0:11]
+#let wifi    = "lst.program.0:11"
-#let ip = [@lst.program.0:14]
+#let ip      = "lst.program.0:14"
-#let init = [@lst.program.0:15]
+#let init    = "lst.program.0:15"
-#let sub = [@lst.program.0:16]
+#let sub     = "lst.program.0:16"
-#let loop = [@lst.program.0:18]
+#let loop    = "lst.program.0:18"
-#let check = [@lst.program.0:19]
+#let check   = "lst.program.0:19"

+#let range(start, end) = {
+}

-The code in @lst.program starts by importing all necessary WARDuino primitives from the #emph[as-warduino] package for AssemblyScript on Line #imports.
+The code in @lst.program starts by importing all necessary WARDuino primitives from the #emph[as-warduino] package for AssemblyScript on #line(imports).
 The `print` function is WARDuino’s primitive for printing to the serial bus.
 The `MQTT` and `WiFi` namespaces expose the functions for communicating via the MQTT protocol and connecting to Wi-Fi networks.
-On Line #until, we define a helper function `until()` that takes two functions as arguments: `connect` and `connected`.
+On #line(until), we define a helper function `until()` that takes two functions as arguments: `connect` and `connected`.
 When `until` is called, the `connect` function is executed every second until the `connected` function returns true.
 We use this function in our program to establish a connection to the Wi-Fi network and the MQTT broker.

-The entry point to our program is the `main` function (Line #main).
+The entry point to our program is the `main` function (#line(main)).
 It starts by connecting to the local Wi-Fi network with the help of `until()` and two WARDuino primitives: the `WiFi.connect` function that initiates a connection to a network, and the `WiFi.connected` that returns whether the microcontroller is connected to a Wi-Fi network.
-Once connected, Line #ip prints the microcontrollers IP address to the serial port.
+Once connected, #line(ip) prints the microcontrollers IP address to the serial port.
 Again, two WARDuino primitives are used: `WiFi.localip` and `print`.
-The code then configures the URL and port of the MQTT broker (Line #init), and subsequently subscribes to the #emph[helloworld] topic (Line #sub).
+The code then configures the URL and port of the MQTT broker (#line(init)), and subsequently subscribes to the #emph[helloworld] topic (#line(sub)).
 Alongside a topic string, the `MQTT.subscribe` primitive requires a callback function as second argument.
 WARDuino invokes this callback function for every incoming MQTT message with the set topic.

 Now the microcontroller is ready to receive messages from the MQTT broker.
-A while loop (Line #loop) checks if there are messages.
-To ensure the client remains connected to the server, Line #check periodically checks if it is still connected, and otherwise attempts to reconnect.
+A while loop (#line(loop)) checks if there are messages.
+To ensure the client remains connected to the server, #line(check) periodically checks if it is still connected, and otherwise attempts to reconnect.
 After verifying the connection, we call the `MQTT.poll` function to signal WARDuino to check for new messages.

 Our example highlights the goal of the WARDuino project: programming microcontrollers from many high-level language.
 The code illustrates how developers can use all the features of their high-level language, even those WebAssembly itself does not fully support, such as strings and anonymous functions.
 Using the WARDuino primitives in high-level languages, does require some glue code behind the scenes.
 The exact details are discussed in @remote:interoperability.